hyunah-jung95/patent-application-generator/README.md

 # Patent Application Generator
-This application streamlines the process for patent lawyers by automatically generating U.S. patent application forms (IDS) from related documents.<br>
+This application streamlines the process for _U.S. patent lawyers_ by automatically generating patent application forms (IDS).<br>
-Users can interactively review and edit the forms through an intuitive HTML interface, significantly enhancing efficiency and accuracy.
+Users can interactively review and edit the forms through an intuitive HTML interface,<br> significantly enhancing their efficiency and accuracy.

 [👉 Go to Live APP](https://patent-application-generator-787703115620.us-west1.run.app)